 You have to learn how to speak and read, but you also must learn to understand very abstract concepts before these worlds hold any value to you.
 Like the concept of god- the idea that there is something or someone larger existing beyond our understanding and reach that offers retribution and moral direction, in some cases, or a glimpse of the infinite, nirvana and eternal bliss, ultimately (or the other thing).
 Or learning to understand god as something other than ideas which have already been described and documented by others.
 And so, too, the idea of god becomes another entrance into the ether.
 But each time we seek a thing which isn’t quite here, where is it?
 Where does the mind go?
 How is it that so many of us have been able to reach such strikingly similar understandings and questions?
 Do they not connect somewhere?
 The way that each time the artist returns to her studio, she is able to tap back into the worlds which she has spent years creating.
 Or the way that an author builds entire empires and universes that his readers can dive into… specifically described and intricately designed.

 Now it’s time we talk about the ether.
 Maybe this is common knowledge to the philosophy majors out there, or to the stoners and self-proclaimed philosophizers and daydreamers of the world, but to me… this new discovery and connecting of the dots has enriched my life so deeply that I felt compelled to put it into word-form for whichever one of you creatures decides to read the ramblings of a madlady.
 I have come to understand the thing that I guess Freud would refer to as the collective subconsciousness of humanity.
 I call it the ether.
 Each time we enter a place where our mind is not exactly in the present moment of our third-dimensional reality on this actual planet of Earth – where do we go?
 I think Billie Eillish wants to know the same thing!
 So what happens?
-I definitively believe that we are not simply here, while our minds simply bounce from subconscious thought to subconscious thought in a mush of unrelated and unmeaningful experiences that don’t really amount to much at all.
+I definitively believe that we are not simply here, while our minds mechanically bounce from one subconscious thought to the next, in a mush of unrelated and unmeaningful experiences that don’t really amount to muchmore than biologically, genetically instinctual and selfish actions.
 I don’t believe that our dreams are simply an unmeaningful combination of subconscious images and desires.
 It just takes a small fraction of time to begin tracking these things and documenting them in a way that allows us to understand the patterns (the pattern is the pattern!)

 The shaper, the engineer, the artist, the disciple… these worlds we create… do they not ever touch?
-What if instead of just believing that when we fantasize or dream that our minds let go… we considered what a world we could live in if we understood that it’s not a letting go it’s a connecting…into the ether.
+Overlap?
+What if instead of just believing that when we fantasize or dream that our minds let go… we considered what a world we could live in if we truly understood that it’s in fact not a letting go, but a connecting… into the ether.

 All images by E. Wendt